frizatch/ScrollyTelling-Introduction/README.md

 # ScrollyTelling - An Introduction to StoryMaps

 "Scrollytelling" technology, often known as "StoryMaps" is a platform for building immersive narratives on the web.
-There a prebuilt tools that make adding richness of location information to the story a snap!
-Let's dive in...
+There are prebuilt tools that make adding richness of location information to the story a snap!
+Even without adding a map, this interactive way of sharing out your message is much more engaging for the reader than a plain slide deck.

+Let's dive in!

 ## Workshop Resources
  - [ESRI StoryMaps](https://storymaps.arcgis.com/)